-Gakko and Tokyo Koto Gakko, to form part of the University of Tokyo (formerly Tokyo Imperial University) under the new National University Establishment Law.
-1949.6 First matriculation of students at the College of General Education (1,804 entered includ- ing 9 women).
-1950.3 Dai-ichi Koto Gakko abolished.
-1951.3 Tokyo Koto Gakko abolished.
-1951.4 Department of Liberal Arts (Kyōyō Gakka) established in the College.
-1952.6 Students' Clinic opened.
-1953.3 Graduation of the first class of students of the University under the new system, includ- ing 51 Bachelors of Liberal Arts, from the College.
-1953.4 Student Counseling Center opened.
-1962.4 Department of Pure and Applied Sciences (Kiso Kagakuka) established in the Senior Division of the College.
-1964.4 Komaba Department of the Administration Bureau created (General Affairs, Academic Affairs, and Student Affairs Divisions).
-1965.7 "Komaba- $T\bar{o}$ dai-Mae" station on the lnokashira Line opened, replacing "Komaba" and " $T\bar{o}$ dai-Mae" stations.
-1967.1 Students' Clinic reorganized as the Komaba Branch of the newly established Health Service Center of the University.
-1967.6 The Center for American Studies established.
-1975.4 Library Division established.
-1977.4 Reorganization of the Department of Liberal Arts.
-1979.7 30th anniversary of the establishment of the College celebrated.
-College of General Education: The First Thirty Years published.
-1981.4 Reorganization of the Department of Pure and Applied Sciences: Department of Natural and Artificial Systems established.
-Finance Division established.
-1983.4 Graduate Division of International and Interdisciplinary Studies ( $S\bar{o}g\bar{o}$ Bunka Kenkyūka) established in the College.
+- 1949.5 College of General Education (Kyōyō Gakubu) established by amalgamating Dai-ichi Kōtō Gakkō and Tokyo Kōtō Gakkō, to form part of the University of Tokyo (formerly Tokyo Imperial University) under the new National University Establishment Law. - 1949.6 First matriculation of students at the College of General Education (1,804 entered including 9 women). - 1950.3 Dai-ichi Kōtō Gakkō abolished. - 1951.3 Tokyo Koto Gakko abolished. - 1951.4 Department of Liberal Arts (Kyōyō Gakka) established in the College. - 1952.6 Students' Clinic opened. - 1953.3 Graduation of the first class of students of the University under the new system, including 51 Bachelors of Liberal Arts, from the College. - 1953.4 Student Counseling Center opened. - 1962.4 Department of Pure and Applied Sciences (Kiso Kagakuka) established in the Senior Division of the College. - 1964.4 Komaba Department of the Administration Bureau created (General Affairs, Academic Affairs, and Student Affairs Divisions). - 1965.7 "Komaba-Todai-Mae" station on the Inokashira Line opened, replacing "Komaba" and "To dai-Mae" stations. - 1967.1 Students' Clinic reorganized as the Komaba Branch of the newly established Health Service Center of the University. - 1967.6 The Center for American Studies established. - 1975.4 Library Division established. - 1977.4 Reorganization of the Department of Liberal Arts. - 1979.7 30th anniversary of the establishment of the College celebrated.
+College of General Education: The First Thirty Years published. - 1981.4 Reorganization of the Department of Pure and Applied Sciences: Department of Natural and Artificial Systems established.
+Finance Division established. - 1983.4 Graduate Division of International and Interdisciplinary Studies (Sogo Bunka Kenkyuka) established in the College.

 College of General Education renamed College of Arts and Sciences.
-1987.4 Komaba Branch of the Educational Computer Center opened.
-1989.7 40th anniversary of the establishment of the College celebrated.
-College of Arts and Sciences: The First Forty Years published.
-1989.10 Academic Guidance Center opened.
-1992.4 Graduate School of Mathematical Sciences established.
-1993.4 Graduate Department of Language and Information Sciences established.
-New curriculum for the Junior Division of the College implemented.
-1993.6 Mitaka International Hall of Residence opened (Komaba Student Dormitory abolished).
-1994.4 Graduate Department of Multi-Disciplinary Sciences-Life Sciences established.
-Reorganization of Graduate Departments of Multi-Disciplinary Sciences-Basic Science and Multi-Disciplinary Sciences-General Systems Studies begun.
-1995.4 Graduate Departments of Multi-Disciplinary Sciences-Basic Science and Multi-Disciplinary

-Sciences-General Systems Studies restructured.
+- 1987.4 Komaba Branch of the Educational Computer Center opened. - 1989.7 40th anniversary of the establishment of the College celebrated.
+College of Arts and Sciences: The First Forty Years published. - 1989.10 Academic Guidance Center opened. - 1992.4 Graduate School of Mathematical Sciences established. - 1993.4 Graduate Department of Language and Information Sciences established.
+New curriculum for the Junior Division of the College implemented. - 1993.6 Mitaka International Hall of Residence opened (Komaba Student Dormitory abolished). - 1994.4 Graduate Department of Multi-Disciplinary Sciences-Life Sciences established.
+Reorganization of Graduate Departments of Multi-Disciplinary Sciences-Basic Science and Multi-Disciplinary Sciences-General Systems Studies begun. - 1995.4 Graduate Departments of Multi-Disciplinary Sciences-Basic Science and Multi-Disciplinary Sciences-General Systems Studies restructured.